X

 If you get a very high blood pressure reading at home and don't have any symptoms, relax for a few minutes.
 Then check your blood pressure again.
 If it's still very high, seek medical care.

 Call 911 or emergency medical services if your blood pressure is 180/120 mm Hg or greater and you have chest pain, shortness of breath, or symptoms of stroke.
-Stroke symptoms include numbness or tingling, trouble speaking, or changes in vision.
+Stroke symptoms include:

-Treatment for a hypertensive crisis may include a hospital stay to monitor for organ damage.
-Medications to lower blood pressure are given by mouth or IV.
+Treatment for a hypertensive crisis may include a hospital stay to watch for organ damage.
+Medicines to lower blood pressure are given by mouth or IV.